Honor Code

 1.2.1 Also considered violations of the Honor Code are all actions that interfere with the work of the Honor Council, including, but not limited to the destruction of evidence, the intimidation of witnesses or complainants, or retaliatory actions against witnesses or complainants.

-1.2.2 Faculty can report suspected violations of academic integrity to the Honor Council Review Board or they may elect to handle the suspected violation according to Faculty Handbook policy.
-Should a faculty member choose not to utilize the Honor Council Review Board, he/she shall file a summary of the violation and the outcome to both the Academic Dean’s Office and the Student Life Dean’s Office.
+1.2.2 Faculty can report suspected violations of academic integrity to the Honor Council or they may elect to handle the suspected violation according to Faculty Handbook policy.
+Should a faculty member choose not to utilize the Honor Council, they shall file a summary of the violation and the outcome to both the Provost’s Office and the Student Life Dean’s Office.
 If the faculty member elects to handle a suspected violation according to the Faculty Handbook policy, the student retains the right to an appeal using the Campus Appeals Board (see section 7.0 for information on appeals).

 1.3 Forms of Honor Code violation are, but are not limited to: